Morning Note: Market News and an update from distributor Bunzl.

 Company News

 Bunzl is a specialist international distribution and services group.
 The company provides an efficient and cost effective one-stop-shop solution to enable its customers to reduce or eliminate the ‘hidden’ costs of sourcing and distributing a broad range of goods that are essential to the successful operation of their businesses but which they do not themselves resell – think disposable tableware, rubber gloves, and plastic trays.
 The strategy is to expand the business through organic growth, consolidating markets through focused acquisitions, and continuously improving operating efficiency.
 The group is also supporting customers looking to transition towards packaging better suited to the circular economy, with around half of Bunzl’s packaging sales made from alternative materials.
-The group now processes 72% of orders digitally, supporting customer retention and enhancing operational efficiency.
+The group now processes around three quarters of orders digitally, supporting customer retention and enhancing operational efficiency.

 Source: Bloomberg